 Stop guessing which European countries are eating your margin.

 Printful's invoice tells you what you paid.
-It doesn't tell you that Switzerland orders are costing you 22% of revenue in shipping while Germany sits at 9%.
+It doesn't tell you that certain EFTA destinations are costing you a significantly higher share of revenue in shipping while core EU markets sit much lower.

-Victor connects to your store and order data and answers questions like "What did shipping to each EU country cost me last week, and which destinations are below break-even?" — in plain English, against live numbers, no spreadsheets.
+Victor connects to your Shopify and Printful data and answers questions like "What did shipping to each EU country cost me last week, and which destinations are below break-even?" — in plain English, against live numbers, no spreadsheets.
+When the answer points to a pricing fix, Victor can propose and execute the reprice on Shopify with your approval.

 Try Victor free